-This Master of Science in Education (MSEd) concentration is designed for certified teachers and other certified personnel pursuing leadership positions in kindergarten through grade 12 (K-12) school settings and is approved by the Maryland State Department of Education (MSDE) for certification in administration and supervision.
+This Master of Science (MS) in Education concentration is designed for certified teachers and other certified personnel pursuing leadership positions in kindergarten through grade 12 (K-12) school settings and is approved by the Maryland State Department of Education (MSDE) for certification in administration and supervision.
 Designed primarily for those pursuing principalship and supervisory positions, this 39-credit program is aligned with the nationally recognized Interstate School Leaders Licensure Consortium (ISLLC) Standards, as well as with the Maryland Instructional Leadership Framework outcomes.
 Program options are also appropriate for preparing department chairs, team leaders, or curriculum coordinators.
+In addition to the standard School of Education admissions requirements, applicants are expected to be: 1) certified teachers or other certified school personnel, and 2) currently employed by a school district or an accredited independent school.

 A strong emphasis is placed upon the provision of opportunities for students to develop the skills and competencies that are necessary for successful educational leadership.
 Students have the opportunity to combine their practical experience with current research regarding best practices in areas such as leadership, curriculum and instruction, school law, technology, and other important curricula areas.
 The seminar is a capstone class where students synthesize prior learning as well as explore some current issues; the internship provides an opportunity for students to create a portfolio based on hands-on experiences in a school.
 The internship is completed in the school where the students are assigned to work and is completed under the careful supervision of an in-school mentor and a university supervisor.